← writing

 since η>0\eta > 0 and x2>0\|{\xx \mathbf{x}}\|^2 > 0 for any real input, the signed margin strictly increases on that example.

-so far we have a local guarantee: one update makes you less wrong on that point. it doesn't, by itself, promise the whole dataset will stop producing mistakes. now the global question:
+one update makes you less wrong on that point. it doesn't promise the whole dataset stops.

 can the dataset keep forcing updates forever?